 Chronic back pain is a problem for many Americans, young and old.
 However, the older you get, the more unbearable the pain can become.
-Unfortunately for many, there isn’t an excellent resolution to find the pain relief they need.
+Unfortunately, for many, there isn’t an excellent resolution to find the pain relief they need.
 Medicare back pain coverage includes several different therapy and treatment options.

 Original Medicare covers several chronic low back pain treatments under Medicare Part B. Once you have met the Part B deductible, you’ll generally be responsible for a 20% coinsurance and any excess charges.

 Medicare covers diagnosis and treatment for lower back pain.
-To diagnose your lower back pain, your healthcare provider will perform a physical exam and ask a few questions about your symptoms.
+To diagnose your lower back pain, your healthcare provider will perform a physical exam and ask questions about your symptoms.
 An exam to determine the cause of your pain, blood, and urine tests may be required to test for genetic markers for medical conditions and kidney stones.

 They may also recommend imagining to see if you have any broken bones or problems with your spinal components.
 Medicare Part B will cover these diagnostics.

 CT scans use X-rays to produce 3D images of your bones and soft tissues.
 A computer CT scan will provide a clear picture of the diagnosed area.

 EMG tests check nerves and muscles for nerve damage that can cause tingling and numbness in your legs.
 This numbness is also called neuropathy.

 MRIs use magnetic and radio waves to create pictures of bones, tendons, muscles, and other soft tissues.

 Spine X-rays use radiation to produce images of bones.

 Back pain treatment options